NeCTAR-RC/nectar-training/for-trainers.markdown

 layout: post
 ---

-# For Trainers

-This page contains materials that can be used when giving face-to-face training.
+Here you can access materials for use when giving face-to-face training.

 For each of the ten modules you will find: